guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker uses network namespaces that creates a separate namespace for each container.
 It then uses virtual Ethernet pairs to connect containers together.

 Obs: Bind mount shouldn't be used in Production!
+###### <span style="color:#98971a">Multi-app images</span>

+use an entrypoint script that execute other program in the background, then run with `docker run --init` --> configurdd the container to run th entrypont script whithin a process supervisor called tini --> watchs every process runnign in the container and makes sure that signal are passed coreeclty to them.

+install and configure systemd in the image

+use amore sophiscated process supervisor, like s6-overlay --> it does the same job as Tini, but it also allows users to express multiple service in convenient directory structure.

+docker run -e APP_USER=Guilherme --rm test=app
 ##### <span style="color: #689d6a">Docker CLI</span>

 The `--help` flag works with every Docker command, which shows information about a command and how to use it.